GAINS-ASEN23/Ground-Software/README.md

 To run the software, click on GUI.exe in the x64 folder.
 If everything is correct, the software should start right up.

+There are 3 modes to the ground software.
+The first is Sim Mode.
+This mode is used to predict the trajectory of a spacecraft around the moon.
+The Display mode and Test modes are specific to the project this software was used for.
+They receive live data from the INS and display the appropiate changes to the software.
+To communicate with the INS, there are UDP address blocks used to select IP.
+The communication protocol uses UDP and the CCSDS space packed protocol combined.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first